Trade Guides

 It's about building systems that don't fall apart the moment you step away from them.

 ArcQuote means quotes go out without you sitting at the laptop at 10pm.
-Someone describes the job properly, the system prices it from your actual rates, and the quote goes to the client before you've left the site.
+You pass on the job details, it's priced from your actual rates, and the quote goes to the client fast.
+You're not the one building it.

 The Goal Isn't to Disappear